Datawheel/trumptawk/README.md

-# trumptawk
+# TrumpTawk
-Make the Donald Say What he Means!
+A quick hack that lets you make the Donald say what he means.